Jake Paul vs. Ben Askren: How to watch, start time, weigh-ins and full fight card

 How do I watch?

-Oddsmakers have Paul listed as -225 better favourite with Askren at +175.
+Oddsmakers have Paul listed as -225 better favorite, with Askren at +175.

 This makes perfect sense.
 While this fight is an unknown quantity, Askren was never considered a good striker in MMA.
 His whole game was set up around his grinding wrestling and brutal ground and pound strikes.
 When the fight remains standing, Askren tends to look sluggish and limited.
 Jake Paul, whilst inexperienced, has more professional boxing experience than Askren and hasn't lost a boxing match yet.